openwall/john-packages/readme.md

 ## Windows

-> Tested in AppVeyor CI and Azure DevOps.
-Deployed using Microsoft-hosted Windows 2016 Server in Azure
+> Delivered using Microsoft-hosted Windows 2016 Server in Azure [ supports up to AVX512BW ]

 To install John the Ripper by downloading the .zip file and installing manually, follow these steps: